dequelabs/axe-devtools-html-api-examples/Node/playwright_vanilla/README.md

 ## Test Results

-The test file generates results in the **_a11y-results_** directory.
+The tests generate results in the **_a11y-results_** directory.
 Check each subdirectory for the respective format.

 The **`/html/executive-report.html`** file is an executive summary report aggregating results from all scans into one page.

-## Configure Test
+## Test Run Configuration

 **`npm test`** runs the **`rimraf`** command mentioned in the **`package.json`**.